-Timely and accurate information of a bank's solvency is indispensable in deciding the activation of the lender of last resort (LOLR) function.
-Such an operational requirement should be taken into consideration in examining bank supervision and the establishment of an off-site monitoring system.
+B. Prudential Policy Management Centering on the LOLR Function monitoring system.
 Arranging a system that enables the timely provision of liquidity is also essential for the settlement system.
 For an appropriate assessment of the possibility that systemic risk might materialize as a requirement for the activation of LOLR, it is necessary to be able to objectively assess the possibility of a micro-level liquidity crisis leading to a macro-level systemic risk.
 It is also necessary to work toward establishing accountable and economically rational rules for LOLR management based on due judgment of such micro and macro conditions.